 It was every parent’s nightmare.
 After developing a fever, three-month-old Or was admitted to the hospital where it was discovered he had no calcium in his body in addition to a severe heart defect.
 The prognosis was grim: Doctors said that Or would need to be connected to a respirator for life.
 He would never be able to walk or even bounce a ball.
 That’s when Or’s mother decided to get a second opinion—from ALYN.

 In the blink of an eye Shira’s world crashed around her.
 She was 6 and riding home with her mother when, out of nowhere, a speeding car broadsided them.
 When Shira woke up in the hospital, she had completely lost the use of both legs.
-But what she did not lose that day was her gorgeous smile, her laughter, her courage, and her fierce determination that this was not going to get in the way of living life to the fullest.
+What she did not lose that day was her gorgeous smile, her laughter, her courage and her fierce determination that this was not going to get in the way of living life to the fullest.

 Meet Abdul Kut:

 When he was just nine-months-old, Abdul's family’s dreams were shattered.
 Without warning, Abdul was attacked by horrific flesh-eating bacteria.
 Within a few short hours, he went from being a perfectly healthy baby to fighting for his life in an intensive care unit.
 While few children survive this devastation, Abdul did—although he lost both legs, one hand and most of his right arm.
 Today, Abdul can walk on his own, ride a bike and do most things that young boys enjoy doing.